|

 computers include free software permitting a great variety of

 perspective viewing for complex latent prints.
-Sometimes these views
+Sometimes these "angled" views

 reveal previously unnoticed minutiae.
 This presentation resulted from